morganwalkup/godot-figma-importer/README.md

 I created "Frame" node classes to mimic the functionality of Figma layout controls.
 All of these types of controls exist within Godot, but they are not as straightforward as they are in Figma.
 These classes are not required to retain a functioning UI so you can detach the scripts as desired.

 + <ins>**Designer Frame**</ins>: Mimics the controls of the standard frame in Figma.
 It is an extension of Godot's ScrollContainer.
 + <ins>**Designer Image Panel**</ins>: Mimics Figma's image "rectangle."
-It has the same basic functions as the Designer Frame except it is not intending to contain children nodes.
+It has the same basic functions as the Designer Frame except it is not intended to contain children nodes.
 It is an extension of Godot's Panel node.

 ## Designer Frame Properties
 This is a class extension of a ScrollContainer.
 In Figma, all frames have the potential to become scrollable.
 To account for this the easiest solution was to use ScrollContainer for any frame that could contain children.
 ScrollContainers require a single Control child to function properly, and that child houses all other children.
 Almost all of these custom settings, aside from fill texture and max size, are a repackaging of existing Godot node functions.
 I have simply consolidated them into one spot.